microsoft/online-experimentation-metric-collections/azure-ai-agent/README.md

 ### Log Analytics summary rule

-A summary rule is used to pre-process GenAI Agent spans for metric computation.
+A summary rule is used to pre-process AI agent spans for metric computation.
 - You should have or provision a summary rule that maps `gen_ai.agent.otel.span` data into the `AppEvents_CL` table in your Log Analytics workspace.
-- If you already have an existing summary rule for standard GenAI spans, you can optionally consolidate them, or create a new rule for agent spans.
+- If you already have an existing summary rule for standard AI agent spans, you can optionally consolidate them, or create a new rule for agent spans.
 - Ensure that the rule name stays consistent if you are updating an existing rule—this prevents duplication.

 If you do not see the `AppEvents_CL` table or no data flows in for agent spans, verify:
-1. You have pushed GenAI Agent instrumentation data into Application Insights.
+1. You have pushed AI agent instrumentation data into Application Insights.
 2. You have created or updated the summary rule to capture `gen_ai.agent.otel.span`.
 3. You are waiting at least an hour after traffic flows for the rule to produce summary data.